Spix's macaw: History

 The species appears to have been seen and described – "MARACANA Brasiliensibus, avis Psittaco planè similis (cuius & species) sed maior, plumae totius ex gryseo subcoerulescunt, clamat ut Psittacus.
 Fructus amat, Murucuia imprimis.
 (Translation: "Brazilian parrot, bird very similar to Psittacus [ grey parrot ] but larger, the entire plumage is ashy-bluish, calls like a parrot.
 Fruit it loves, especially Passionfruit.") – by the German naturalist Georg Marcgrave when he worked in Pernambuco in 1638.

 Spix's macaw is named for German naturalist Johann Baptist von Spix, who collected the first specimen in April 1819 near the São Francisco River in the vicinity of Juazeiro Recent authorities cite the type locality as Curaca, but others say the locality can't be known with certainty..
 Spix wrote: "habitat gregarius, rarissimus licet, propre Joazeiro in campis riparüs fluminis St. Francisci, voce tenui insignis" ("it lives in flocks, although very rare, near Joazeiro in the region bordering the rio São Francisco, [and is] notable for its thin voice").

-The next reported sighting of the bird wasn't for 84 years, in 1903 by Othmar Reiser of the Austrian Academy of Sciences, 400 km west of Juazeiro at Lagoa de Parnaguá (lake at Parnagua) in the State of Piaui.
+The next reported sighting of the bird was not for 84 years, in 1903 by Othmar Reiser of the Austrian Academy of Sciences, 400 km west of Juazeiro at Lagoa de Parnaguá (lake at Parnagua) in the State of Piauí.
 (What we now know about its habitat and probable range casts doubt on this observation) Reiser had also seen one in captivity at a railway station in Remanso.
 These observations resulted in an early supposition of a vast potential range for the species in the dry interior of the northeast.

 With the passage of the Brazil Wildlife Protection Act in 1967, Brazil forbade the export of its wildlife, and in 1975 became a party to the CITES treaty.
 These actions barely affected the illicit bird trade, but Spix owners were forced underground (consequently complicating the later effort to initiate a captive recovery program).